About disaster recovery of VMware VMs to Azure

 - If an outage occurs, you run a full failover to Azure.
 You can fail over a single machine, or you can create a recovery plan that fails over multiple machines at the same time.

-- On failover, Azure VMs are created from the VM data in Azure Storage.
+- On failover, Azure VMs are created from the VM data in Managed disks or storage accounts.
 Users can continue accessing apps and workloads from the Azure VM

 - When your on-premises site is available again, you fail back from Azure.